taylorhixson/WF/README.md

   ![Image is a screenshot showing the points appearing in the workspace](imagesDOC/points.png "Places should appear in the workspace")

-8. Double click the layer to open the Layer Properties window.
-Click the **Information** tab to make sure next to CRS is EPSG:3857.
+8. In the **Layers Panel** double click the wf geojson layer to open the **Layer Properties window**.
+Click the **Information** tab to make sure next to **CRS** is **EPSG:3857**.
 If it is close the window.

 9. Double check the project CRS by looking in the bottom right of QGIS.
 It should show EPSG:3857.
-If it does not click, whatever EPSG code is there, search for 3857 in the pop up, select it, and click OK.
+If it does not click whatever EPSG code is there, and search for 3857 in the pop up, select it, and click OK.

   ![Image is a screenshot showing the current project projection of EPSG 3857](imagesDOC/projCRS.png "Project CRS")

-10. Click Web>QuickMapServices>OpenStreetMap>OSMStandard.
+10. From the top-level toolbar, click Web > QuickMapServices > OpenStreetMap > OSMStandard.

   ![Image is a screenshot showing the location of the basemap options](imagesDOC/basemap.png "OpenStreetMap Basemap")